 1.4.
 Select the Bulk and Single-Cell RNASeq Analysis with Bioconductor workspace from the Featured Workspaces list.

 1.5.
 This Featured Workspace is read-only.
-To make your own copy of the workspace for completing the tutorial, go to the top right corner and select the circle with three vertical dots.
+To make your own copy of the workspace (needed to complete the tutorial), go to the top right corner and select the three vertical dots action icon.

 What to expect